-Everyone who lives in Germany or stayed longer than 6 months in obligated to pay taxes there.
-As an US citizen your income is taxed in the US even if you live abroad.
+Everyone who lives in Germany or stays longer than 6 months is obligated to pay taxes there.
+As a US citizen, your income is taxed in the US even if you live abroad.

-Ultimately, as an American all your income in Germany will be subject to taxes, not only the income you earn in Germany.
-The USA is one of only two governments that tax the international income of its citizens and permanent residents with no regard of the place of residence.
+Ultimately, as an American, all your income in Germany will be subject to taxes, not only the income you earn in Germany.
+The US is one of only two governments in the world that taxes the international income of its citizens even if they live abroad.

-Yes, if you are an American living abroad as a US citizen, you must file a US federal tax return and pay US taxes no matter where you live at that time.
-In other words, you are subject to the same rules regarding income taxation as people living stateside.
+Yes, if you are an American living abroad as a US citizen, you must file a US federal tax return and pay US taxes no matter where you live at the moment.
+In other words, you are subject to the same rules regarding income taxation as people living in the USA.

-Not all income is taxable, so it is in the US and in Germany, also the rules on what income is taxable are different.
+Not all income is taxable, so it’s in the US and in Germany.
+Also, the rules on what income is taxable are different.

-In Germany income from following sources is taxable:
+In Germany, income from the following sources is taxable:

 - Agriculture and forestry